igstan/igstan.ro/posts/2011-09-09-how-inheritance-violates-encapsulation.md

 > java.lang.AssertionError: expected:<3> but was:<6>

-It is entirely non-obvious why `addCount()` would return 6 instead of 3.
+It is entirely non-obvious why `addCount` would return 6 instead of 3.
 After all, we only added three elements, right?
 The answer is that `HashSet.addAll()` uses internally the `add` method.
 This means, that inside `InstrumentedHashSet` we add 3 to `addCount` inside our overridden version of `addAll`, and then we add 1 three more times to `addCount` for each call to `add` that `super.addAll` executes.

-This is such a simple and effective demonstration for a case when you really have to dig up the source of the parent class in order to find out the cause for the unexpected behaviour.
+This is such a simple and effective demonstration for a case where you really have to dig up the source of the parent class in order to find out the cause for the unexpected behaviour.